 As we age, the production of red blood cells tends to drop dramatically.
 A major factor of this has to do with diet and the tendency to consume less protein which contains high amounts of iron, as we get older.
 Receiving an infusion helps fill in the gaps in the diet as a result of aging.

-Reduced oxygen supply has been linked to age-related physical and cognitive deterioration.
-Iron infusions aid the body in ensuring it can deliver enough oxygen to tissues and slow the effects associated with aging.
+Reduced oxygen supply has been linked to age-related physical and cognitive deterioration.1 Iron infusions improves the low iron in elderly patients and aid the body in ensuring it can deliver enough oxygen to tissues and slow the effects associated with aging.